json-schema-org/website/pages/learn/getting-started-step-by-step.md

 To add the `properties` object to the schema:

-1. Add the `properties` validation keyword to the end of the (test1)schema:
+1. Add the `properties` validation keyword to the end of the schema:

     ```jsonc
     ...